ToolJet/ToolJet/docs/versioned_docs/version-2.33.0/how-to/use-events-on-chart.md

 - Open the App Builder and add a Custom Component to the page.
 - Click on the Custom Component to open the Properties panel.

-Note: If you are not familiar with the Custom Component, please read the [Custom Component](/docs/widgets/custom-component/) doc.
+Note: If you are not familiar with the Custom Component, please read the [Custom Component](/docs/widgets/custom-component/) documentation.

 </div>